 I hired a pilot in Juneau to hike a section of the Lost Coast from Dry Bay to Yakutat.
 The walk took five days at a leisurely pace with 40 miles of beach walking and 20 miles of paddling.
-The flight was scenic going around the glaciers of Mount Fairweather, the tallest mountain in the coastal region at 15,300ft
+The flight went around the glaciers of Mount Fairweather, the tallest mountain in the coastal region at 15,300ft

 The pilot landed on a dirt strip near the Alsek, which allowed me to run the river for about ten miles down to the beach

 The river slows and paddles more like a lake at Dry Bay.
 I camped at the beach between the bay and the ocean